 Receive selected content straight into your inbox.

 We understand subduction zones poorly, which is why geophysicist Professor Anne Socquet, based at Université Grenoble Alpes in France, had planned to visit Chile.
 She wanted to install seismic monitoring instruments to collect data.
-By coincidence, she arrived just a week after the quake.
+By coincidence, she arrived just a week after the earthquake.
 She said:

 “It was terrifying, the apartment we had rented had fissures in the walls that you could put your fist inside.’

 Most people who study megathrust earthquakes focus on the foreshocks that immediately precede the main quake, Prof. Socquet says.
 But an unusual feature of megathrust earthquakes is that they are often followed by a series of other very powerful megathrust quakes several years later and with epicenters hundreds of kilometers away.
 The 2010 Chile quake, for instance, was followed by other events in 2014, 2015, and 2016 centered on areas up and down the Chile coast.
 Prof. Socquet wanted to look at these sequences of megathrust earthquakes and investigate the potential links between those great earthquakes.
 This requires a careful examination of seismological and geodetic data at a greater scale than has previously been done.

 We know that megathrust earthquakes are the result of the subduction of one tectonic plate below another.
 But beyond that, we have very little understanding of the dynamics of the subduction and how it might trigger an instability that leads to another megathrust event a few years later.
 There is some evidence that it could be to do with the release and migration of fluids at great depth.
 Prof. Socquet’s DEEP-trigger project is about filling that gap.
 She said:

 “This is kind of virgin territory in terms of observations.”